 Berlin is a true street art walhalla for aficionados like myself.
 While I was wandering around the city, especially in the East, I felt like I was back in my beloved East London.
 Not only because of its industrial looks, but mostly because of its amazing collection of fantastic street artworks.
 Here are a few snaps of the fantastic street art I photographed during my stay in Berlin.

-The cosmonaut you see in the feature image at the top of this post is made by Danish artist Victor Ash.
+The cosmonaut you see at the top of this post is made by Danish artist Victor Ash.
 It was the first ever work I had seen by him, but I was truly impressed.
 Ash’s Cosmonaut was created in 2007 and is supposed to be the largest stencil drawing in the world.
 The mural has also become an iconic piece in the streets of Berlin.

-This Belgian artist is one of my favourite street artists and whenever I discover a work by him abroad I get geekishly excited.
+This Belgian artist is one of my favourite street artists.
+Whenever I discover a work by him abroad I get geekishly excited.
 ROA’s works are typically large-scale black and white drawings of (dead) animals.
 Besides ROA’s mural on the left you can also see work by One truth, 1Up and Berlinkidz on this wall.

 Location: Oranienstrasse/Skalitzer Strasse